Suzane George

-Suzane George is a Tamil actress, acting both in movies and TV serials.
-She is also known as "Mynaa Suzane.”
+Suzane George is an Indian actress who works mainly in Tamil films and television.

 Career

 Television

 Her first break in television was with Jaya TV as a VJ: she hosted the show Thagaval Dot Com in Kalai Malar.
 Her first serial was Khakki.
 She has played a variety of roles, ranging from an auto driver in the serial Thendral to an IT project manager in Office.
 She won 4th place in a cooking reality show Kitchen SuperStar of Star Vijay.
 She was also a finalist of the show 60 Nodi, Are you ready?.